DIAGNijmegen/website-content/content/pages/highlights/pami-hans-2020.md

 The figure above shows the saliency maps for test set images of the TUPAC16 experiment using the best performing models.
 The TUPAC16 network shows highlights in cell-dense and cancerous regions.
 There is a trend in which the higher the input solution of the model, the less it focuses on healthy tissue.
 Also, higher resolution models focus on more locations of the tissue.

-The code to reproduce a subset of the experiments is publicly available [here](https://github.com/DIAGNijmegen/StreamingCNN).
+The code to reproduce the experiments is publicly available [here](https://github.com/DIAGNijmegen/StreamingCNN).